roselynle/django-library-app/README.md

-# Roselyn and Elwin's library
+# La Biblioteca

 A library app created with Python/Django

+This project was created by @ecarlos09 and @roselynle as our first attempt to create a Django app

-## User installion and instructions
+## Installation and usage
 To run the code:
 1. Fork and clone this repo
 2. cd into repo
+3. Create a .env file in the root directory and add the following into the file SECRET_KEY = "XYZ", where XYZ can be any string containing a mixture of numbers, letters, and symbols
-3. Install requirements (optional)
+4. Install requirements (optional)
    - `pipenv install -r requirements.txt`
-4. Activate your virtual environment
+5. Activate your virtual environment
    - `pipenv shell`
-4. Run the following scripts to for different purposes
+6. Run the following scripts to for different purposes
    - Run server: `pipenv run dev` or `cd borrowers` then `python manage.py runserver`
    - Run all tests: `pipenv run test` or `cd borrowers` then `python manage.py test borrowers`
    - Run individual app tests: